-In the primary cohort of 1,204 patients, followed for a median of 19 months, the change from baseline raw score of spatial working memory strategy index of executive function was similar in the Repatha and placebo groups (mean baseline score 17.8; mean change from baseline -0.2 versus -0.3, respectively).
+In the primary cohort of 1,204 patients, followed for a median of 19 months, the change from baseline raw score of spatial working memory strategy index of executive function was similar in the Repatha and placebo groups (mean baseline score 17.8; mean change from baseline -0.21 versus -0.29, respectively).
 The primary endpoint was below the pre-specified margin, demonstrating non-inferiority.
-The primary endpoint was assessed by the Cambridge Neuropsychological Test Automated Battery (CANTAB) Spatial Working Memory strategy index of executive function, an established language- and culture-independent computerized, tablet-based cognitive assessment tool.
+The primary endpoint was assessed by the Cambridge Neuropsychological Test Automated Battery (CANTAB) Spatial Working Memory strategy index of executive function.
+CANTAB is an established, language- and culture-independent, computerized, tablet-based cognitive assessment tool that uses touchscreen neuropsychological tests of cognition specifically designed to assess central nervous system disorders and cognitive function across a range of domains, including episodic and working memory, executive function, psychomotor speed and attention.